Thailand e-Tax Invoicing

 Update | March 2017

-The Director-General’s Notification BE 2560 prescribes that VAT registrants who want to use the e-Tax Invoicing by Email system shall:
+This Director-General’s Notification prescribes that VAT registrants who want to use the e-Tax Invoicing by Email system shall:

 Tax Insight | January 2012

-The Director-General’s Notification BE 2555 prescribes that VAT registrants who want to issue receive and store Tax Invoices, Receipts, Debit Notes and Credit Notes in electronic format shall:
+This Director-General’s Notification prescribes that VAT registrants who want to issue receive and store Tax Invoices, Receipts, Debit Notes and Credit Notes in electronic format shall:

-International businesses need to be aware that because of the high incidents of VAT fraud and evasion in Thailand, e-Invoicing in Thailand is a controlled system, not a liberal one like it is in Singapore, for example.
-And as e-Invoicing is new and experimental for the Thailand Revenue Department officers, international businesses can expect to have implementation problems in Thailand.
+International businesses should note that because of the high incidents of VAT fraud and evasion in Thailand, e-Tax Invoicing is a controlled system in Thailand, not a liberal one like it is in Singapore, for example.
+And as e-Tax Invoicing is new and experimental for the Thailand Revenue Department, international businesses can expect to have implementation problems in Thailand.